≡ Menu

 Approach this potential career dream by staying safe BUT still applying for positions in the area of interest to see what career opportunities appear.

-If you have one, keep your current position and then target your resume and application letter towards the desired role.
+If you have one, keep your current position and target your resume and application letter toward the desired role.
 Make sure you show your passion in your cover letter.
 Submit your documents and see where your job search takes you.
 Career opportunity doors will open, and you will scrutinize the job leads and offers.

 Remarkable surprises and big dreams happen with a single step.